 Technological advancements

-Unmanned aerial vehicles provide a strategy to surgically get into a sovereign nation and initiate attacks on the Al Qaeda looking for refuge, without the send in of an armed ground force, a far more overt military force form.
-As the argument rise against the unmanned aerial vehicles citing the impacts in AUMF expansion, that is Authorization for Use of Military Force (AUMF), it is crucial to reflect that that the advancements in technology have secured the position of the United States as a global superpower.
+Unmanned aerial vehicles provide a strategy to surgically get into a sovereign nation and initiate attacks on Al Qaeda looking for refuge, without sending in an armed ground force, a far more overt use of military force.
+As the arguments rise against the use of unmanned aerial vehicles citing the impacts in AUMF expansion, that is Authorization for Use of Military Force (AUMF), it is crucial to reflect that that the advancements in technology have secured the position of the United States as a global superpower.
 Even though the majority have not had the ability of projecting their degree of their impacts, unmanned aerial vehicles have been a big part of aftermath plans for centuries.

 These kinds of advancements in technology in military vehicles and weapons systems can be seen throughout history.
-It is worth noting that the incorrect use of these unmanned aerial vehicles can potentially result into a liability.
+It is worth noting that the incorrect use of these unmanned aerial vehicles can potentially result in a liability.
 As the US continues to grow its military vehicles and weapons systems to fight an increasingly complicated enemy to conduct war with conventional forces, unconventional methods ought to be leveraged for the security of victory.
-Therefore, unmanned aerial vehicles, if utilized correctly, have the capability of providing this capability.
+Therefore, unmanned aerial vehicles, if utilized correctly, have the capacity of providing this capability.

 Drone policies and War-Like Acts

 The current literature has strong claims that the existing drone policy, or lack thereof, may not continue on its present course.
-Alteration must take place to both guide the aftermath focus, (target), to the next focus, (target) with no end in sight, and every of them with a diminishing return.
+A change in policy must take place to both guide the aftermath focus, (target), to the next focus, (target) with no end in sight, and every of them with a diminishing return.

 Arguments have been presented exploring the causal relationship of conducting war-like attacks, or even going to war, just because the unmanned aerial vehicles make it simple.
 Unmanned aerial vehicles are a progression, naturally, of the military and the latter’s guiding policies should be able to provide the required constraints of its implementation.
 For while the existing successes of the unmanned aerial vehicles on the battle field in gaining victory over an enemy and degrade g their freedom of movement is on high regards, they have also been subjected to criticism as a result of their collateral damage.
 Much more evidence is required to fully comprehend the correlation between the utilization of the unmanned aerial vehicles and its application on insurgency; both on the ability for an insurgency to recruit and on degrading the network of an insurgent.